jpedrocm/GeoBrain/README.md

 This game offers some users rankings.

 #Data
-This repo does not provide any data, but this is the recommended data format you should follow if you do not want to modidy the code: countries.txt --> each line: [COUNTRYCODE] COUNTRY NAME cities.txt --> each line: [COUNTRYCODE] CITY NAME
+This repo does not provide any data, but this is the recommended data format you should follow if you do not want to modify the code:
+* countries.txt --> in each line: [COUNTRYCODE] COUNTRY NAME
+* cities.txt --> in each line: [COUNTRYCODE] CITY NAME

 #License
 This project is under the MIT License.
 Please, read the LICENSE.md for detailed information.